From an Egyptian coffin to the earliest photo of Manchester, we asked museums region-wide to pick their favourite objects

 Manchester Art Gallery (Costume) - Silk velvet maxi

 I love this dress because it has wonderful presence.
 The statuesque silhouette and modernist op-art appliqué in cerise velvet against black silk brings a sense of theatre.
 Created by the renowned French fashion designer, Pierre Balmain, it captures the modernity of the 1960s and chimes with the bold patterns and simple shapes explored in Scandinavian fashion and textile design of the same era.
 Interestingly, Balmain’s approach to design was greatly influenced by his first assistant, Danish designer Eric Mortensen, who began working for the fashion house in 1951 and was successor after Balmain’s death in 1982.
-Mortensen lead with creativity and vision, remaining head designer until 1990 and producing a total of seventeen collections.
+Mortensen lead with creativity and vision, remaining head designer until 1990 and producing a total of 17 collections.

 Rosie Gnatiuk, Assistant curator